saleyn/secdb/README.md

-Stockdb
+Secdb
 =======

-This library is a storage for Stock Exchange quotes.
+This library provides compact storage of timeseries of security market data snapshots.

+It is a fork of Maxim Lapshin's https://github.com/maxlapshin/stockdb project that has been rewriten to support a more compact format, more detailed trade logging, and supplemented with a standalone C++ database reader.

-It is an append-only online-compress storage, that supports failover, indexing and simple lookups of stored quotes.
+The database implements an append-only online-compressed storage, that supports failover, indexing and simple lookups of stored quotes.

 It can compress 400 000 daily quotes into 4 MB of disk storage.